 Installation via Docker

 The installation via Docker is preferable when one wants to quickly get up and running with a working development environment.
 It is still recommended to check out the manual installation, as some aspects are explained there in much more detail.
-Note that compared to the other installation methods, Elasticsearch will always be used at the moment.
+Note that compared to the other installation methods, Elasticsearch will never be used at the moment.

 Installing the dependencies

 The only dependency that is needed for this type of installation is Docker, specifically the Docker Engine as well as Docker Compose for running multi-container Docker applications.

 The former can be installed running the following commands:

 sudo apt install apt-transport-https ca-certificates curl gnupg lsb-release curl -fsSL https://download.docker.com/linux/debian/gpg | sudo gpg --dearmor -o /usr/share/keyrings/docker-archive-keyring.gpg echo "deb [arch=amd64 signed-by=/usr/share/keyrings/docker-archive-keyring.gpg] https://download.docker.com/linux/debian $(lsb_release -cs) stable" | sudo tee /etc/apt/sources.list.d/docker.list > /dev/null sudo apt update && sudo apt install docker-ce docker-ce-cli containerd.io